 The MX-5 Miata has delivered joyous fun behind the wheel at affordable prices ever since it was introduced back in 1990.
-The all-new 2016 Miata keeps up the tradition; it maintains the Miata’s pure-sports-car character while adding several up-to-date technology features.
+The current-generation Miata keeps up the tradition; it maintains the Miata’s pure-sports-car character while offering up-to-date technology features.

 The interior is cramped for anyone over 6’0” tall, and the tiny trunk means you’ll have to pack light.

 The Miata has one of the slickest manual convertible tops ever; it can be easily raised or lowered by hand in seconds.

 WHAT IS IT?

 The MX-5 Miata is Mazda’s zippy, 2-seat-convertible sports car.
 Trim levels on the soft-top model ascend through Sport, Club, and Grand Touring models.
 The new RF model is available only in Club and Grand Touring trim, plus a specially trimmed limited-run Launch Edition.
 The lone Miata powertrain is a 2.0-liter 4-cylinder with 155 horsepower and 148 lb-ft of torque, paired with either a 6-speed manual or 6-speed automatic transmission.
 Available features include lane departure warning, rear cross-traffic alert, blind-spot monitor, automatic high-beam control, Bluetooth connectivity, a navigation system, and the Mazda Connect infotainment system with a 7-inch touchscreen.